Is Sustainability Really Too Expensive? Find out now

 A 2021 report from the International Energy Agency (IEA) found that solar is now the “cheapest electricity in history” in many regions.
 The global weighted average cost of electricity from solar PV has dropped to $0.057 per kilowatt-hour (kWh), making it more cost-competitive than traditional energy sources like coal and gas, which cost between $0.05 and $0.17 per kWh depending on the region.

-3. Saves Companies Billions
+3. Circular Economy Saves Companies Billions

 Example: IKEA’s Circular Model

-IKEA has shifted towards a circular model, implementing programs such as furniture buy-backs, refurbishment, and recycling.
+IKEA has shifted towards a circular economy model, implementing programs such as furniture buy-backs, refurbishment, and recycling.
 This move has allowed the company to reduce its reliance on raw materials, which in turn lowers production costs.
 By adopting circular practices, IKEA generates new revenue streams from recycled products and extends the life cycle of its goods, reducing waste.

 Data: Economic Impact of Circular Practices